jfalken/nessus_enterprise_rest_client/readme.md

 This is a python library for interfacing with the Tenable Nessus Enterprise Cloud scanning service.
 This was created because I did not like the existing libraries for this.
 This is based on reversing the REST API that one uses while interfacing with the service via the web browser; it does NOT use the documented XML/RPC API, which is lacking features.

 This library was originally made by reversing the web API as a user logged into the console.
-Since then, Tenable has released their v6 REST API, which this library is compatible with.
+Since then, Tenable has released their v6 REST API.
+Modifications are needed to make this work with v6; those updates will be worked on and added here.

 ## Status